solo-io/gloo/docs/content/guides/security/rate_limiting/crds/_index.md

 To address these shortcomings, we introduced a new custom resource.

 ### RateLimitConfig resources
-Starting with Gloo Edge Enterprise `v1.5.0-beta3` you can define you rate limits by creating `RateLimitConfig` resources.
+Starting with Gloo Edge Enterprise `v1.5.0-beta3` you can define rate limits by creating `RateLimitConfig` resources.
 A `RateLimitConfig` resource represents a self-contained rate limit policy; this means that Gloo Edge will use the resource to configure both the Envoy proxies and the Gloo Edge Enterprise rate limit server they communicate with.
 Gloo Edge guarantees that rate limit rules defined on different `RateLimitConfig` resources are completely independent of each other.